Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Experiments

 \subsubsection{Results}

 We compute classification accuracy and report both the maximum and mean values across all runs in \cref{tab:results}.
 The LSTM achieves perfect accuracy on all tasks, consistent with previous work showing that LSTMs can recognize regular languages \citep{merrill-2019-sequential} and implement counting mechanisms \citep{weiss-etal-2018-practical}.
 This confirms that the tasks are learnable given the available training data.

-Results on transformers align precisely with our theoretical predictions: under fixed precision, transformers with SA and NoPE can recognize exactly the class of left-deterministic polynomials.
+Results on transformers align precisely with our theoretical predictions: under fixed precision, transformers with soft attention and NoPE can recognize exactly the class of left-deterministic polynomials.
 They achieve perfect accuracy on all $\ptl$-definable languages but consistently fail on tasks outside this class, even though prior work has shown that some of these languages are theoretically recognizable under more permissive idealizations \citep{pmlr-v202-chiang23a, NEURIPS2023_a48e5877, yang2024countingliketransformerscompiling, yao-etal-2021-self, svete-cotterell-2024-transformers}.
 Notably, we use single-precision (32-bit) floating-point numbers, and the string lengths never exceed the maximum attention span of the transformer.
 That is, attention can uniformly cover all prior positions without numerical underflow or overflow.
 Yet, despite these favorable conditions, the transformer exhibits no expressive power beyond what is predicted by our formal characterization.
-A more detailed breakdown of the results can be found in \cref{app:results}.
+A more detailed breakdown of the results can be found in \cref{app:results}.\looseness=-1